 our leadership & organizers

 Nana Gyamfi received her undergraduate degree from Cornell University, and her Juris Doctorate from UCLA School of Law.
 She brings with her over three decades of service to the Movement for Black liberation, and over twenty years experience directing Black social justice organizations and networks.
-Nana is a human rights and criminal defense attorney, a professor in the Pan African Studies Department at the California State University Los Angeles, and radio personality who hosts 2 popular shows in Los Angeles, CA.
+Nana is a human rights and criminal defense attorney, a professor in the Pan African Studies Department at the California State University Los Angeles, and radio personality who hosts 2 popular shows in Los Angeles, CA. She is also the president of the National Conference of Black Lawyers (NCBL).

 As a seasoned organizer and activist, Nana has been involved with and led various local, national, and international social justice organizations for over thirty years.
-She is a Co-Founder and Managing Member of two Black-led and Black-focused organizations – Justice Warriors 4 Black Lives and Human Rights Advocacy.
+She is a Co-Founder and managing member of two Black-led and Black-focused organizations – Justice Warriors 4 Black Lives and Human Rights Advocacy.
 She is a co-founder and Core Team Member of Black August Los Angeles.
 She has also served as Executive Director of Black Women’s Forum, an organization founded by Congresswoman Maxine Waters, who serves as its President.

 Amanuela has been working professionally in the areas of Operations and Human Resources for the better part of eight years.
 She spent her early life in Ethiopia and Italy, and moved to the United States when she was 8 years old.
-While working in Brussels (after receiving her Masters there), she co-founded Hariff (Habesha Resources and Initiatives),to assist young professional Ethiopian and Eritrean youth with networking and employment.
+While working in Brussels (after receiving her Masters there), she co-founded Hariff (Habesha Resources and Initiatives), to assist young professional Ethiopian and Eritrean youth with networking and employment.
 She has most recently worked in the NETI Program Division of Human Resources for UNICEF.
 At UNICEF, she was awarded the opportunity to also work in the Ethiopia country office, which she enjoyed very much.
 She loves traveling and exploring new cultures, and spending time with her nephews and nieces.

 Deputy Director of Policy and Communications